Umar bin Hafiz: Career

 After returning to Tarim, bin Hafiz established Dar al-Mustafa, an Islamic educational seminary.
 Habib currently lives in Tarim, where he oversees the development of Dar al-Mustafa and the schools that have been set up under his management.
 Dar al-Mustafa has been featured in The New York Times.
 His seminary accepts students from a variety of countries.
 Some of his prominent students in the UK include Ibrahim Osi Efa, and in the United States, Shaykh Abdul Karim Yahya and Shaykh John (Yahya) Rhodus, while his prominent students in Indonesia include the late Habib Munzir Al-Musawa.

 Habib travels regularly to meet with students and leaders, deliver talks and media interviews, and participate in official and private functions.
 Among the places he has been include: the Persian Gulf states, Syria, Lebanon, Jordan, Egypt, Morocco, Algeria, Sudan, Mali, Kenya, Tanzania, South Africa, the Comoros Islands, India, Pakistan, Sri Lanka, Indonesia, Malaysia, Singapore, Brunei, Australia, Britain, France, Germany, Holland, Belgium, Denmark, Sweden, and Spain.
 He has connected to the chains of transmission of the scholars of these regions.

 In 2006, Habib met with Muhammad Tahir-ul-Qadri; they exchanged knowledge on Islam, and he also received an Ijazah (certificate to teach) of Hadith from Tahir-ul-Qadri.

 In 2007, Habib joined the ranks of the world's leading Muslim academics and scholars as a signatory to A Common Word Between Us and You, a document that builds bridges between the Muslim and Christian communities.
 He has also spoken at Cambridge University on the need for such a dialogue.

 In July 2008, he partnered with Muslim Aid Australia as founder of Yemen-based NGO Al-Rafah Charitable Society to address issues of poverty and hunger and lack of sufficient health care that affect areas of Tarim.

 In 2011, Habib toured the United Kingdom, Canada and the United States for outreach purposes and da'wah (calling others to Islam).

 Recognition

-Habib was listed at number 3 in The 500 Most Influential Muslims for 2024, an annual ranking compiled by Georgetown University's Prince Al-Waleed Center for Muslim–Christian Understanding and the Royal Islamic Strategic Studies Centre of Jordan.
+Habib was listed at number 1 in The 500 Most Influential Muslims for 2024 and number 2 for 2025 an annual ranking compiled by Georgetown University's Prince Al-Waleed Center for Muslim–Christian Understanding and the Royal Islamic Strategic Studies Centre of Jordan.

 Habib has appeared in the list's top 50 every year since its inaugural publication in 2009.